Everything Kaye...Storytelling

 "How about a swim?"

-The exchange with the kids went well, I told them to have fun and I would see them in a couple weeks.
+The exchange with the kids went well.
+I told them to have fun and I would see them in a couple weeks.
 As I drove home I thought of my friend Nola and her kids, we were both trying to make our way in this world.
 Both newly single and each with a new career.
 Our little ones watching every step we make.
 It's nice to have someone that understands the life you have been given without judgement, but with encouraging cheers.
-Most people think if you receive a gift, it's a physical present but the greatest gift I could get in my life at that time was the gift of friendship.
-My life was going to be a little easier with Nola center stage with me!
+I knew, my life was going to be a little easier with Nola's gift of friendship.

 Be inspired by Everything Kaye!